Main content start

 Speaker

-Ziquan Zhuang (Johns Hopkins, Clay Math.
-Inst.)
+Ziquan Zhuang (Johns Hopkins)

 The local volume of a Kawamata log terminal (klt) singularity is an invariant that plays a central role in the local theory of K-stability.
 By the stable degeneration theorem, every klt singularity has a volume preserving degeneration to a K-semistable Fano cone singularity.
 I will talk about a…